ss16118/wacc-language-support/README.md

 ## Features

 Since this is the very first version of the extension, it only provides basic syntax highlighting for the WACC language.
 More features, such as auto-complete and a full WACC compiler, are expected to be added in the future.
+__This extension only supports the most basic version of WACC as defined in the specs.__

+- [x] Syntax highlighting
+- [ ] Autocomplete (in progress)
+- [ ] Code diagnostics (in progress)
+- [ ] WACC compiler

 ## Release Notes